anagon-ai/anagon-ai/README.md

 - Easy to customize for end-user
 - Privacy focused
-  - end-user has control over which data modules can access
+  - End-user has control over which data modules can access
-  - you can run the AI on your own server if you want to, or a provider of choice
+  - Uou can run the AI on your own server if you want to, or a provider of choice
 - Developer accessibility
-    - easy to understand how the AI works
+    - Easy to understand how the AI works
-    - easy to create new modules
+    - Easy to create new modules
-    - fun to join the community
+    - Fun to join the community
-    - good documentation
+    - Good documentation
-    - possible to write in your programming language of choice
 - Modular